Blazemeter/taurus/site/dat/docs/Gatling.md

     keepalive: true
 ```

 The `simulation` option is canonical class name for main simulation class.
-It will be passed as-is to gatling with `-s` option.
+It will be passed as-is to gatling
+with `-s` option.
-Also you can use `keepalive` scenario attribute to set appropriate HTTP feature.
+Also you can use `keepalive` and `timeout` scenario attributes to set appropriate HTTP feature and
+limit request time accordingly.

 ## Load Configuration

-Taurus supports possibility to send values of execution options `concurrency`, `iterations`, `ramp-up` `hold-for` and `throughput` to Gatling test script.
-Below you can see how you can use these parameters on the Gatling side to set up your test:
+Taurus supports possibility to send values of execution options `concurrency`, `iterations`, `ramp-up` `hold-for`
+and `throughput` to Gatling test script.
+Below you can see how you can use these parameters on the Gatling side
+to set up your test:

 ```scala
 package tests.gatling